 Snow can reflect up to 80 percent of sunlight, even on cloudy days.
-Always wear sunglasses that provide 99 to 100 percent protection against UV-A or UV-B rays when you’re outdoors to protect your retinas from harmful rays.
+When outdoors, always wear sunglasses that provide 99 to 100 percent protection against harmful UV rays (UV-A or UV-B) to protect your retinas.
 This is especially important if you partake in skiing, snowboarding, snowmobiling, or any other activity that requires you to be outside for an extended period of time.

-It’s equally important to note that sun glare from the snow can lead to snow blindness (photokeratitis), a painful condition that results in blurry vision, tearing, and sensitivity to bright light.
-Ski goggles and/or a visor should be worn to provide maximum protection against snow, ice, dirt and debris as well.
+It's equally important to note that sun glare from the snow can lead tosnow blindness (photokeratitis), a painful condition that results in blurry vision, tearing, and sensitivity to bright light.
+Ski goggles/visors or any safety glasses should be worn to provide maximum protection against snow, ice, dirt, and debris as well.

 Winter is a critical time of year for eye hygiene due to the increased prevalence of the cold and flu virus, and conjunctivitis, which are all highly contagious.
 Touching an infected surface before rubbing your eyes introduces germs to your immune system very quickly.
 Avoid touching or rubbing your eyes in public places, and always wash your hands before touching your eyes or putting in contact lenses.
 If you feel the need to rub your eyes often, you may want to consider eye drops to make sure they aren't overly dry.